-These Vegetarian Christmas Plaits consist of delicious buttery, puff pastry which houses a mixture of beans, two cheeses, chestnuts, caramelised onions and cranberries.
+These Vegetarian Christmas Plaits consist of delicious buttery, puff pastry which houses a mixture of beans, two kinds of cheese, chestnuts, caramelised onions and cranberries.
 Tasty and easy to make these savoury plaits are delicious served both warm as a main meal with a medley of vegetables or cold in a buffet spread.

 If you’re still undecided which meat-free option to make for your vegetarian guests this Christmas, why not try these delicious Vegetarian Christmas Plaits.

-Not only do they look inviting, with the interesting easy to make pastry plaited casing, they are packed with a variety of vegetable proteins and tastes absolutely amazing too!
+Not only do they look inviting, with the interesting easy to make pastry plaited casing, but they are also packed with a variety of vegetable proteins and tastes absolutely amazing too!

 Every mouthful is different.
 In some you will come across the saltiness of the feta cheese, in others, there will be the fruitiness of the cranberries thus stimulating your taste buds to the max.
 There are also delicious notes from the caramelised onions and texture courtesy of the beans and chestnuts.